 I saw wanted to tell our girls about it, but was afraid that they would not know what to do with the information.They were 8 and 10 then.

-Nowadays I can talk about it, without crying and I can even console other women who have lost babies due to miscarriages.
+Nowadays I can talk about it, without crying.
+And I can even console other women who have lost babies due to miscarriages.
+This is by God’s grace.
 I look forward to seeing my baby One Day in heaven.
 It’s gonna be a joyous time!